tzmcion/Cell-Morphology/App/Utils/Norm_noise/README.md

 @param inpaint_type type of inpaint algorithm, 1 or 0
 @param input_images_list - list of images to process
-@param output_folder_dir - directory of output folder Example of input: ./main.out 15 30 3 5 5 1 [./d1.jpg,./d2.jpg,./d3.jpg,./d4.jpg] ./temp_img
+@param output_folder_dir - directory of output folder
+@param display_changes set to 1 if need of displaying the process Example of input: ./main.out 15 30 3 5 5 1 [./d1.jpg,./d2.jpg,./d3.jpg,./d4.jpg] ./temp_img

 !!
 WARNING DO NOT USE SPACES WHEN PROVIDING PATHS!
 INCORRECT EXAMPLE: [./d1.jpg, ./d2.jpg] !!